tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 ## The wiki page: "Surf Report API"

-The new endpoint is /surfreport/{BeachID}.
-This is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. `{BeachID}` is retrieved from a list of beaches on our site.
+The new endpoint is /surfreport/{beachID}.
+This is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. `{beachID}` is retrieved from a list of beaches on our site.

 Optional parameters:
 * number of days.
 Max is 7.
 Default is 3.
 Optional.